dart-lang/site-www/src/content/guides/packages.md

 * If new dependencies are added to `pubspec.yaml` after the `pubspec.lock` file was last updated.
 * If the locked version no longer exists in the package repository.
-* If you upgraded the Dart SDK, and some packages no longer are compatible with the sdk.
+* If you changed to a different version of the Dart SDK, and some packages are no longer compatible with that new version.

 In these cases `dart pub get` will: